ea-tel/detel-book/_chapters/chapters/sys-lit-review.md

 These two questions will help you reflect on what you have learned and think about how to apply it to your PhD project.

-1-What did you learn today that you didn\t know before?
+1-What did you learn today that you didn't know before?

 2- On what topic/aspect of your PhD project do you think it would be interesting to do a systematic literature review?